-Kate TaylorSee other Advice articles filed in ‘Used motorhome buying guides’ written by Kate Taylor
+Kate TaylorSee other Advice articles filed in ‘Used motorhomes for sale – buyer's guides’ written by Kate Taylor

 Digital Content Manager

 The six-berth Swift Kon-Tiki 640 offers a great layout for families with its U-shaped rear lounge and four-seat forward dinette.
 There are three double beds but, when the kids retire for the night, you don’t have to.
 That’s because there are plenty of seats for a sundowner or two.